vijaykumarmuley/findPvalueCutoff/README.md

 library(findPvalueCutoff)
 ```

-Browse **findPvalueCutoff** documentation using following command and follow instruction on how to estimate p-value cutoff and also implementation of the permutation resampling test.
+Browse **findPvalueCutoff** documentation using following command.
+It has details on how to use findPvalueCutoff with demonstrated examples, and also theoretical background behind it.

 ```